efeelize/eng/bec/record/phase_1/Day_40.md

 ## PART I.
 ### 1.why is corporate culture important to a company?
-- it is improtant because it can make or break your company,company culture is actually the shared values and norms of the organisation, and it guide the day-to-day operation of the company,so it is vital in this competitive age.
+- it is improtant because it can make or break your company,company culture is actually the shared values and norms of the organisation, and it guide the day-to-day operation of the company, so it is vital in this competitive age.

 ### 2.do you think corporate culture will change or always remain the same.
-- should adaptive,and should be aligned to the business goals of the company,in this way, the company will be able to adapt itself to the changing business environment,outperform the competitors and achieve success.
+- should adaptive,and should be aligned to the business goals of the company, in this way, the company will be able to adapt itself to the changing business environment, outperform the competitors and achieve success.

 ## PART II.design a company brochure /'brəʊʃə/
 ### company culture
-- if the brochure is printed on environmentally friendly paper,it tells the p
+- if the brochure is printed on environmentally friendly paper,it tells the public about your ethic values.

-### costs
+### the profile of the target market
+- your brochures are attractive to your target customers
+- the brochures should also reflect the characteristics of the industry your company is in.

-## PART III.
+## PART III.creating healthy corporate culture
+- the essence of a company culture should include:teamwork,mutual respect,commitment and integrity.
+- corporate culture is virtually the personality of an organisation ,as it determines how things are done around here.
+- enhance job satisfaction in our employeesm,so we need to provide more channels of communication among and between management and staff.
+- provide training programs,outdoor events,in-company seminars,etc,so as to increase
+personal
+awareness
+of ablities
+and complementary
+skills in
+colleagues.
+- readjust our staff appraisal policy and provide enough incentives to show that we recognize and reward the commitments and talents of our employees.
+- offer additional benefits to excellent performers,like a paid holiday or retail vouchers.